 Using a block plane feels almost natural--and very craftsmanlike.
-You hold it in one hand, as shown in picture 2, with the rounded top of the iron cap (see the Plane Parts illustration, bottom right of the article) in your palm.
+You hold it in one hand, as shown photo below, with the rounded top of the iron cap (see the Plane Parts illustration, below) in your palm.
 When you push the plane forward, you also press the sole down against the wood.

 A block plane handles many tasks, including some that would be difficult or unsafe to perform with power tools.
 With one, you can: